erdogant/bnlearn/docs/pages/html/_sources/Continuous Data.rst.txt

 Structure learning
 ======================================

-We will first learn the structure on the continuous data.
+We will learn the structure on the continuous data.
+Note that the data is also discretezed on a set of edges which will likely introduce a bias in the learned structure.

 .. code-block:: python